hiranumn/BackpropDemonstration/README.md

 Fill in `update()`.
 Remember to update `self.bias` as well.

 # Step 3.3: Implementing `train()` [10 pts]
 The `train()` function performs [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) to optimize your model.
-For each iteration, it randomly samples one datapoint with replacement, approximates the true gradients, and updates `weights` via gradient descent.
+For each iteration, it randomly samples one datapoint with replacement, approximates the true gradients, and updates `weights` via `update()`.
 The function takes 4 arguments.
 - `data`: a list of data points
 - `epochs`: &nbsp; the number of epochs to run.
 An epoch refers to a full pass over the dataset.
 This means that if you run the algorithm for 5 epochs, you call the `update()` function `5*N` times, where *N* is the number of data points.
 - `lam`: a regularization constant.